-The objective of the WP3 “Instrumentation” is to organize the management of instruments acquired in the Equipex CRITEX via an inventory of the acquired sensors, their current use and the identification of those that can be shared.
-The objective is also to reflect on the needs for innovative instrumentation to document the Critical Zone, and to share the know-how of the different OZCAR-RI’s communities, in particular on common themes (extreme climatic conditions, teletransmission, etc.).
-The WP3 also aims to converge towards harmonized protocols and set of variables.
+The objective of the WP3 “Instrumentation” is to organize the management of instruments acquired in the Equipex CRITEX (PIA2, 2012-2022) through an inventory of the acquired sensors, their current use and the identification of those that can be shared.
+The objective is also to reflect on the needs for innovative instrumentation to document the Critical Zone, and to share the know-how of the different OZCAR-RI’s communities, in particular on common themes (extreme climatic conditions, remote transmission, etc.).
+The WP3 also aims to converge towards harmonized protocols as well as set of variables.

 Discover the “hidden” compartments of Critical Zone

 Our knowledge of the deep structure of the Critical Zone, is indeed, rather limited, while its plays a main role in many key processes such as groundwater circulation and storage, water-exchange between soil and vegetation or soil formation and sediment production.
 Sylvain Pasquet’s expertise in geophysical imagery has been used to “highlight” these “hidden” compartments of the Critical Zone using geophysical methods available through CRITEX.